-As the residence halls are updated or remodeled sprinkler systems are being added those buildings not currently covered by sprinkler systems and fire alarm systems are upgraded.
+Sprinkler systems are added to buildings not currently covered by sprinkler systems and fire alarm systems are upgraded when buildings are remodeled.
 This includes new panels, heads, and other means of detection.
 Currently there are no immediate plans to upgrade or improve the systems in the residence halls.